MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

       │
      ```
 3. Stops
-   - description: The Stops information is part of the HASTUS extract, which contains three distinct files providing details on stop locations and whether a stop is active or inactive across the entire state.
+   - Description: The Stops information is part of the HASTUS extract, which contains three distinct files providing details on stop locations and whether a stop is active or inactive across the entire state.
 For the purpose of Transit Analytics Tools, only stop_location files is utilised.
    - Schema: The raw stop_location data contains several attributes that are not used within the Transit Analytics Tools; below shows only the attributes required by the process the datatypes of each column based on pandas dtypes:

       | Attribute                     | Data Type | Description                                                                              |